Artcofe/xterm-console/README.md

 My experience with this bot (this is a third attempt by the way) leads me to these final thoughts:

 1. Arbitrage opportunities are caused by market imbalances, which is basically an asset having a correct price point against one commodity and incorrect against the other (being over- or under-appreciated).
 To do arbitrage, you need to execute a set of orders, which require liquidity to be filled.
-Where liquidity is present, bigger volumes are traded, bid-ask spread is less and the pr
+Where liquidity is present, bigger volumes are traded, bid-ask spread is less and the price is the most fai